-- Students serving In-School detention shall be permitted to make up assignments during In-School detention. - 2.
+- 1. Students serving In-School detention shall be permitted to make up and receive credit for assignments during In-School detention. - 2.
 Students are to bring schoolwork. - 3.
-Parents will be notified of In-School Detention. - 4.
+Parents will be notified of In-School Suspension. - 4.
 Guidelines for ISD will be issued and discussed upon assignment of the student to this detention.